apache/druid/docs/api-reference/dynamic-configuration-api.md

 ## Broker dynamic configuration

 Broker dynamic configuration is managed through the Coordinator but consumed by Brokers.
-These settings control broker behavior such as query blocking rules.
+These settings control broker behavior such as query blocking rules and default query context values.

 ### Get broker dynamic configuration